How to Check for Ticks?

 Why is it important to check for ticks?

 Checking for ticks is vital, especially if you have been in an area where these small creatures roam.
-When a tick feeds on your blood, it may transmit diseases such as Lyme disease, babesiosis, or anaplasmosis, among others.
+When a tick feeds on your blood, it may transmit diseases.
 Quick and regular tick checks can help prevent the transmission of these diseases, given that it usually takes a tick several hours to a couple of days to transmit pathogens.
+Below is a table that lists common tick species and outlines the diseases associated with them.

 What are the potential health risks associated with ticks?